AmeerArsala/GeminiQA/README.md

-# QuestionAI: a QA & Summarization Tool built with LangChain
+# GeminiQA: Document QA / Summarization with Streamlit and LangChain
 ![banner](./media/banner.png)
 This application is your perfect first example to use LangChain framework and it's also intuitively designed to supercharge your content consumption.
 Whether you need instant answers from your personal PDFs, a summarized version of long articles, or the powerful assistance of a Google Search tool, this LangChain Agent powered app is your go-to tool.